docker/docs/machine/reference/ls.md

 ## Timeout

 The `ls` command tries to reach each host in parallel.
-If a given host does not answer in less than 10 seconds, the `ls` command will state that this host is in `Timeout` state.
+If a given host does not answer in less than 10 seconds, the `ls` command states that this host is in `Timeout` state.
 In some circumstances (poor connection, high load, or while troubleshooting), you may want to increase or decrease this value.
 You can use the -t flag for this purpose with a numerical value in seconds.